smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/exampleactivities.rst

 Want some fun?
 Run the following route example which will listen on the same route as the examples above, but will speak the message sent over the route rather than just logging it.

-* interactivespaces.example.activity.routable.input.speech
+* smartspaces.example.activity.routable.input.speech

 It is very easy to have a browser based web application use routes.
 It requires you to write a Live Activity which will communicate with the browser application over a web socket connection and will listen to routes or write to routes.

-* interactivespaces.example.activity.routable.input.web
+* smartspaces.example.activity.routable.input.web
-* interactivespaces.example.activity.routable.output.web
+* smartspaces.example.activity.routable.output.web

 The above two examples demonstrate how to do this.
 The output activity will send the text typed into its message box if the Live Activity is activated and you click the *Send* button